InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

    * 1 - Special Feature Opted Into
    * 0 - Special Feature NOT Opted Into
    */
-  specialFeatureOptins: '01010 -- Special Feature bitfield',
+  specialFeatureOptIns: '01010 -- Special Feature bitfield',

   publisher: {